R.M. of Corman Park Studies

 Cushing Terrell Architecture (CTA) was hired in April 2015 to complete this study.
 The study is due to be completed in spring 2017.

 Saskatoon Freeway Southeast General Location StudyThe Saskatoon Freeway (formerly Perimeter Highway) General Location Study is a study to review route options in the southern portion of Corman Park.
-The study had three different segments for review the west (Highway No. 7 to No. 14), southwest (Highway No, 7 across the river to Highway No. 11) and southeast (Highway No. 11 to south of Highway No. 5) portions of the proposed Saskatoon Freeway.
+The study had three different segments for review the west (Highway No. 7 to No. 14), southwest (Highway No, 7 across the river to Highway No. 11) and southeast (Highway No. 11 to south of Highway No. 5) portions.

-West Connector Route Feasibility StudyThe West Connector Route is a study assessing the feasibility of different route options for traffic improvements on the west side of Saskatoon within Corman Park.
-The study is funded by the Ministry of Highways & Infrastructure, Corman Park and City of Saskatoon.
+West Connector Route Feasibility StudyThe West Connector Route was a study assessing the feasibility of different route options for traffic improvements on the west side of Saskatoon within Corman Park.
+The study was funded by the Ministry of Highways & Infrastructure, Corman Park and City of Saskatoon.